jinghuazhao/Omics-analysis/BMI/README.md

 # BMI analysis

-We work on the latest GIANT+Biiobank data on BMI.
+We work on the latest GIANT+Biiobank data on BMI (Yengo et al. 2018).

 ## Pathway analysis